Sonukr/react-gitbook/lectures/02-further-react-info/12-Section-Summary.md

 ## Functional Components

-Functional components are React components that JavaScript functions.
-They take props as their argument, and return UI.
+Functional components are React components that are simply JavaScript functions.
+They take props as their argument and return JSX (UI!).

 ```javascript
 const MyFunctionalComponent = props => (